Quite a lot, actually…

 Still on the subject of domestic violence, new figures, gathered by the office of Labour’s shadow home secretary Yvette Cooper, show that the number of domestic violence cases being referred to prosecutors, and the conviction rate, have dropped despite an increase in reports to the police.
 Whilst reports of domestic violence to police increased by 11 per cent from 2010/11 to 2012/3, the percentage of successful prosecutions dropped by 14 pr in the same period.
 As for referrals to the Crown Prosecution Service, in 2009/10 police referred 12.1 per cent of cases, but in 2012/13 that figure had dropped to 10.5 per cent The data also exposes significant differences between the performance of the police forces in tackling domestic violence across the country.
 For example, in Cheshire last year, 33 per cent of domestic violence cases recorded as an offence were referred by police to prosecutors, with 29 per ent in North Yorkshire, but in Northumbria, the figure was just 2.6 per cent.
 In Warwickshire it was 3.6 per cent.

-The case of Rubin v Rubin, mentioned here in this post, has led to considerable discussion amongst family lawyers this week.
+The case of Rubin v Rubin has led to considerable discussion amongst family lawyers this week.
 In the case the wife was seeking orders that her husband pay legal costs that she had incurred.
 However, as mentioned in that post, Mr Justice Mostyn found against her.
 In the course of his judgment he set out the principles applicable to applications for ‘legal services payment orders’, which require one party to pay to the other an amount of money to enable the other party to obtain legal services for the purposes of the proceedings.

 Senior Conservative MP Andrew Selous has warned that the rising number of people getting divorced as they approach retirement age is leading to “escalating” costs for the social care system, with more people living alone.
 Mr Selous suggests that GPs should talk to those over the age of 50 about their relationships and direct them to counselling services.
 He said: “The number of divorces for the over 60s has increased by 30 per cent in the last decade and the number of over 75s living alone has increased by over a fifth since 1996.
 This says to me that local authorities and the Department of Health should recognise the very big interest they have in strengthening marriages and couple relationships in order to stop adult social care costs from increasing even more rapidly than they are expected to.”